23W-GBAC/NastLenBlog/Third_Post.md

 We didn’t want the Marquis to suffer from the remaining few days.
 Unfortunately, we had to put him down and it was a bitter loss for all of us.
 Of course, we loved him very much.
 Before encountering this problem with Marquis, I didn’t even know that **animals can have cancer**.

 Obviously, this was a turning point for me, after which I decided to delve into this topic.
 Therefore I suggest you, based on my experience, to learn more about this possible disease that might affect animals.
 As we know, *“forewarned is forearmed”*

+First and foremost, we need to understand that our pets mostly have the same types of cancer that usually affect people.
+The possible causes for this can be age, breed predisposition and cancer agents in our shared environment.
+Environmental pollutants, certain types of food, radiation - all of these same factors adversely contribute to high risks in the development of cancers in pets.

+<h4>Recognised [carcinogenes](https://www.msdvetmanual.com/special-pet-topics/cancer-and-tumors/causes-of-cancer) play a direct role in onset of cancer in pets.</h4> These are:
+-ultrafiolet radiation from long exposure to the sun -second-hand tobacco smoke
+-a variety of herbicides, insecticides, and pesticides commonly used in agriculture -The air pollution and smog common in many urban areas.
+-Nickel, uranium, benzidine, benzene, radon, vinyl chloride, cadmium, and asbestos are all common substances